Abstracts

 -

-Clarity of abstract and adherence with abstract guidelines
+Clarity of the abstract and adherence to the abstract guidelines

 -

-Potential impact on improving and informing multicultural health and wellbeing to address health inequities
+Potential relevance and impact on improving and informing multicultural health and wellbeing to address health inequities

 Terms & Conditions